Titanic ship. (Text)Titanic Survival Story: Emily B. Ryerson's and Mine

 Mrs. Ryerson, her three children, and their maid, all survived.
 Even so, the funeral of their oldest son still had to be postponed.

 Why?
-Because unfortunately, after the sinking of the Titanic, they also the anguish of planning Mr. Ryerson’s funeral as well.
+Because unfortunately, after the sinking of the Titanic, they also had the anguishing ordeal of planning Mr. Ryerson’s funeral as well.

 Life forever changed for the Ryerson family.